GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ### Zed 2i camera
 The Zed series of cameras by StereoLabs are a highly accurate stereo cameras which have built in Visual-Inertial Odometry, 3-D Mapping, and Object (including human) Detection, among other features.
-Additionally, the cameras have a very well documented [ROS2 wrapper](https://github.com/stereolabs/zed-ros2-wrapper) making rapid deployment of these features possible.
+Additionally, the cameras have a very well documented
+<a href="https://github.com/stereolabs/zed-ros2-wrapper" target="_blank">ROS2 wrapper</a>
+making rapid deployment of these features possible.

 <br>